marknelsonengineer/empire/DESIGN.md

   - Globals provide invisible lines of influence across all the code
     - Let's distinguish between reading & writing globals.
 Unexpected writing to a global is bad.
 We can all agree on that.
-Reading from read-only globals are not too different than constants, which is fine.
+Reading from read-only globals are not too different from constants, which is fine.
     - So, let's not make native datatypes (anything with public scope) a Singleton.
     - Agreed, in the context of raw variables...  but these globals are objects that have all of the protections an encapsulated class should have.